CatAustinHawkins/GamesProductionTerm2-Cartomancy/README.md

 _________

-Created for Year 2 of my Bachelors Degree
+Created for Year 2 of my Bachelor's Degree
-Brief was to include Card Game elements.
-We chose to use Tarot cards as our chosen card game element.
+The brief was to include Card Game elements.
+We chose to use tarot cards as our card game element.
 _____
 Development from February 2023 - May 2023

+Built for Windows

+Using Unity and C#
  _________
 Itch.io Page Link

 https://cat-austin-hawkins.itch.io/cartomancy

-Featuring Windows Build.